pulumi-pequod/component-k8sapp/README.md

 * replicas (Optional): Number of replicas for the deployment.
 Defaults to 1.
 * env_vars (Optional): Environment variables to pass to cluster.
 Defaults to none.
 * node_selector (Optional): Node selector constraints for pod scheduling.
+* tolerations (Optional): Tolerations for pod scheduling.
+For GKE Autopilot, use to tolerate balloon pod resize operations.

 # Outputs